 The Boy Crisis is a book that packs a lot of information between its covers.
 Co-authors Warren Farrell (Why Men Are the Way They Are) and John Gray (Men Are from Mars, Women Are from Venus) provide a wealth of data, analysis, and advice on the many areas in which boys and young men are struggling in the modern day and age.

 Much of the information presented in The Boy Crisis isn’t new.
 For instance, we have known for many years that boys are falling behind girls in school.
 Boys are more likely to have ADHD diagnoses.
 But the equally important issues of girls and young women have overshadowed these facts.

 The Boy Crisis isn’t a takedown of feminism.
-The authors do, however, point out how boys are harmed by sexism and male stereotypes as well.
+The authors do, however, point out how boys are also harmed by sexism and male stereotypes.

 Likewise, gendered expectations for boys also have powerful and painful repercussions for our sons.
 A “purpose void” is caused when boys lack a sense of meaning to their lives.
 Yet they are still being held to old-fashioned and outdated ideals of masculinity and manhood, despite negative repercussions this may cause them.